openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_tput_advanced.md

 # Using Advanced Throughput Options: Streams and Batching {#openvino_docs_deployment_optimization_guide_tput_advanced}

-This article describes advanced throughput options - Streams and Batching.
-It also provides information about selecting a number of streams, a batch size and a few device specific details.

 ## OpenVINO Streams
 As explained in the [common-optimizations section](@ref openvino_docs_deployment_optimization_guide_common), running multiple inference requests asynchronously is important for general application efficiency.
 Internally, every device implements a queue, which acts as a buffer, storing the inference requests until retrieved by the device at its own pace.